Samuel-CHLam/masterplan-2022/content/posts/Act15.md

 Amos (especially Ch.
 8-9) had a similar flavour to Moses teachings.
 He pointed out that God was going to punish Israel, and if the offspring returned, then God would gather the Israelites back to their homeland.
 In making such solemn promise, Amos pointed out the main objective of such promise was to make "all the nations" bearing "God's name".
 As a result, James commented that one should not impose obstacles to discourage Gentiles from turning to God. (v19)

+> Addendum: we also recognised that the Pharisees were actually *believing in Jesus*, so they should have agreed with the core doctrine anyway.

 # Handling debates in doctrine - Lesson Learnt
 We have looked at the arguments made in the council, now let us look at how the people handle debates with care.